tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 3. Everyone Do: Deep Learning with Keras (15 min)

-In this activity, students will build a deep learning model to predict the quality score of wines.
+In this activity, students will build a deep learning model to predict the quality score of different wines.

 **Files:**